 I was going to follow her to let her know how silly she was endangering herself, her kids, and many others - but thought what's the point; something about pearls before swine came to mind came to mind as I rode away.

 Not fast, no style, but still get there.

 When man invented the bicycle he reached the peak of his attainments- Elizabeth West.

 Watch the vid on the first post and that was totally wrong of the driver.
 I don't do that, ...
 That's just idiot insane.

 I ride a fold up bike inside my house ... but put it in the cupboard when done so the Mrs don't whinge.

-A bloke that works at Brisbane, Oxley bunnings in the old two tone mint green holden early 60,s That likes getting behind cyclists and blowing the air horn to scare the showtime out of them and when you confront him he tells you that he only does it just for fun.
+A bloke that works at Brisbane, Oxley bunnings in the old two tone mint green holden early 60,s That likes getting behind cyclists and blowing the air horn to scare the !!
+BAN ME NOW FOR SWEARING !! out of them and when you confront him he tells you that he only does it just for fun.

 i sympathise with the bloke. we don't have enough fun in today's world. i might put my foot in his door panel for fun, too